Warren Commission

 The U.S. Congress passed Senate Joint Resolution 137 authorizing the Presidential appointed Commission to report on the assassination of President John F. Kennedy, mandating the attendance and testimony of witnesses and the production of evidence.
 Its 888-page final report was presented to President Johnson on September 24, 1964, and made public three days later.

 It concluded that President Kennedy was assassinated by Lee Harvey Oswald and that Oswald acted entirely alone.
 It also concluded that Jack Ruby acted alone when he killed Oswald two days later.
 The Commission's findings have proven controversial and have been both challenged and supported by later studies.

 The Commission took its unofficial name—the Warren Commission—from its chairman, Chief Justice Earl Warren.
 According to published transcripts of Johnson's presidential phone conversations, some major officials were opposed to forming such a commission and several commission members took part only reluctantly.
 One of their chief reservations was that a commission would ultimately create more controversy than consensus.

 Formation

-The creation of the Warren Commission was a direct consequence of the murder by Jack Ruby of the alleged assassin Lee Harvey Oswald on 24 Nov 1963, carried live on national television in the basement of the Dallas police station.

-With the impossibility of a public process associated to the mistakes of the Dallas Police Forces, which conclued that the case was closed, the doubt progressed in the public opinion.
+The creation of the Warren Commission was a direct consequence of the murder by Jack Ruby of the assassin Lee Harvey Oswald on November 24, 1963, carried live on national television in the basement of the Dallas police station.
+The lack of a public process addressing the mistakes of the Dallas Police, who concluded that the case was closed, created doubt in the mind of the public.

-At the same time, within American political institutions, a draft commission of inquiry led by Congress on November 27, 1963 was tabled by Senator Everett Dirksen and Representative Charles Goodell.

-The creation of the Commission arose partly out of the need to calm the nation.